 It’s worth noting money transfer firms will most likely conduct your onboarding checks to your current address.
 If you’re based in the USA and receiving large sums of money internationally from the USA to Australia then the Australian founded OFX (listed on the Sydney Stock Exchange) is not only one of the most respected money transfer firms but holds individual US state licenses to offer FX services throughout America.

 If you’re receiving large sums of money from the UK to Australia then all of the brokers we have highlighted on Send Money Australia can provide exceptional service.
-Perhaps you might prefer Moneycorp or TorFX who both hold an office in Australia with local account managers.
+Perhaps you might prefer TorFX who has an office in Australia with local account managers.

 If you have read through our guide on receiving large sums of money from abroad you will have realised that questions you may have had in mind such as “what’s the best process for receiving large sums of money internationally”, “how can I do this cheaper”, and “who is the best company to use” can all be easily addressed.
 Bank charges to receive funds from abroad are significant.
 When an overseas currency tries to credit your domestic bank account, banks charge even more in FX spreads than they do on outbound payments.
 The specialist provider will take care of your needs and ensure no nasty surprises – if you’re a business they will guide you on the best way to receive an international payment from abroad, and if you’re an individual they will show you how to receive money to your bank account in your own currency regardless of the currency the transfer was originated in.